-The strong points of a standard facelift (some patients prefer the term neck lift) are restoring the youthful appearance of the neck and lower face and improving the jowls and major wrinkles of the lower face.
-The standard facelift procedure unfortunately has little long-term impact on the naso-labial folds and has no impact whatsoever on the little lines around the mouth or the laugh lines around the eyes and a small impact on cheek wrinkles.
+The strong points of a standard facelift (some patients prefer the term “neck lift”) are restoring the youthful appearance of the neck and lower face and improving the jowls and major wrinkles of the lower face.
+The standard facelift procedure unfortunately has little long-term impact on the naso-labial folds and has no impact whatsoever on the little lines around the mouth or the laugh lines around the eyes.
 There are other procedures available which can treat these problems.
 The fine lines of the skin of the face are best treated with laser or filler rather than a facelift, and rejuvenation around the eyes is discussed elsewhere.
 The “Marionette lines” are located where the tissues of the face stretch the most, so although you will have a definite improvement, this tends to return the soonest.
 This can then be dealt with filler later or a touch up, usually under local anesthesia, in the office.

-A facelift takes about 2 to 2 1/2 hours and is done under intravenous sedation at Johnston Willis hospital.
-The incision extends from in the hairline above the ear to just in front of the ear behind the tragus (the little cartilage prominence of the front part of the ear) and then extends down and up into the groove behind the ear.
+A facelift takes about 2 to 3 hours and is done under intravenous sedation at my office or Johnston Willis hospital.
+The incision extends from in the hairline above the ear to just in front of the ear behind the tragus (the little cartilage prominence of the front part of the ear) and then extends down and around the ear, up into the groove behind the ear.
 There are closeups of the incisions I use in the photo gallery on my website.
-The skin and muscle of the face and neck is lifted up and tightened.
+The skin and muscle of the face and neck is lifted and tightened.
 Suspension sutures are placed under the jawline to improve the angle of the jaw.
 A facelift may be combined with some fat grafting to your cheeks, temples, brows, lips or chin to give your face a better shape, or you may choose to enhance your eyelids or brow elevation at the same time.
 A “lip lift” for an elongated upper lip is another procedure often done at the same time as the facelift.
-You may choose to laser areas of fine wrinkling so that you will have just one recovery period.
+You may choose to laser areas of fine wrinkling so that you will have just one recovery period, although longer.

 Some patients are good candidates for a mini-facelift or lateral facelift.
 If, when you pull the skin on the sides of your neck and face, you are satisfied with the amount of tightening under the chin, you are a good candidate for a lateral facelift.
-The advantages of this procedure are a shorter recovery by about a week and no incision under the chin, but it probably does not last as long as the full facelift.
-I can help you decide which procedure is best when I see you at consultation.
+The advantages of this procedure are a shorter recovery by about a week and no incision under the chin, but it probably does not last like a full facelift.
+I can help you decide which procedure is best when I see you at your consultation.

 After any operation, an infection is a possibility.
 The risk of this is about 1%.
 You will receive antibiotics just before your surgery and for several days after your surgery.
 This will minimize the risk.
-During a facelift, the skin of the face is lifted up and also stretched in order to achieve the desired degree of tightness.
-As a result, the skin is at some risk for necrosis or scabbing which can lead to a thickened scar.
+During a facelift, the skin of the face is lifted and stretched to achieve the desired degree of tightness.
+As a result, the skin is at some risk for minor necrosis or scabbing which can lead to a thickened scar.
 This may occur behind the ear where the skin is pulled tight but is almost never seen in front of the ear.
 This problem is most common in smokers who have a 7 times increased risk of skin loss after a facelift compared to nonsmokers.
 This procedure should not be performed on smokers unless they can absolutely abstain from nicotine including vaping or using nicotine replacement patches or gum for 2 months before and one month after surgery.
 Nicotine screening may be necessary the day of your surgery.
 IF THE TEST IS POSITIVE, YOUR SURGERY WILL BE CANCELLED.

 A woman may wear makeup 1-2 weeks after your surgery.
 I would ask that you refrain from any tinting, perms or hair treatments other than shampooing and styling for about 3 weeks after the surgery or until the incisions are completely healed.
 I will give you the go-ahead for this.
 You may put Vaseline on your incisions to protect them the first time you get your hair colored.